-All students submitting an application for NUR classes (as of January 31, 2019) must complete an English Language Requirement form to verify that they meet the English language requirement.
-The form will be attached to the Nursing clinical application after the July 31, 2018 application deadline.
+All students submitting an application for NUR classes must complete a form to verify that they meet the English language requirement.
+The form is attached to the Nursing clinical application.

-On the form, students must check the ONE that applies:
+On the form, students must check the one choice that applies:

-If you check number 3, you must meet the English Language Requirement by taking the TOEFL (Test of English as a Foreign Language), iBT version.
+No action is required from anyone checking any of the first five choices.
+Those who checked the last choice must meet the English language requirement by taking the TOEFL (Test of English as a Foreign Language), iBT version.